Newly Diagnosed

 4. Where to find the right medical care for your loved one.
 [Boston Children’s is one hospital system that has a FOXG1 clinic.
 It is important to have a local medical team wherever you are, too.]

 5. How you can learn about potential treatment options in the future.
-Sign up for our newsletter.
+Sign up for our newsletter below.

 6. How to advocate for your loved one.
 [The Arc is an organization that provides information and tools to people supporting others with disabilities.]